To walk abroad is, not with eyes,Thomas Traherne

 Trail length: 100 Km, 4 days

-Most suggested for the experienced hikers, the Vatnajokull glacier is the largest ice cap in Iceland and the third largest in Europe.
-Apart from housing some extraordinary long hikes in Vatnajokull alone, this trek has many more untrodden paths enroute Kerlingarfjoll and Langjokull.
+Most suggested for the experienced hikers, the Vatnajokull glacier is the largest ice cap in Iceland and the third-largest in Europe.
+Apart from catering to some extraordinary long walking tours in Vatnajokull alone, this trek has many more untrodden trails enroute Kerlingarfjoll and Langjokull.
 Also if you’re looking for ice sports and ice cave tours(which are very popular in Iceland), Vatnajokull is where you go!

 Where to: Skaftafellsjokull – Kjos

 A jewel in the crown of Iceland.
 This excruciating yet rewarding tour is for the George Billy Goats and the Grandma Gatewoods in you.
 While a view from the top of the colossal Hvannadalshnukur may be the answer for your every existential quest ever, I strongly recommend choosing this tour only after you’ve conquered all other levels of difficulty in hiking.